-They always make you feel bad anytime you didn’t follow their way.
+They always make you feel bad anytime you don’t follow their way.
 You cannot even do anything to make yourself happy or satisfy yourself without their condemnation.
 For example, you can never buy anything for yourself.
 Despite your contribution to the relationship, you’re working and not a liability.
 It’s a sign of control.

 Dictate what to do at a particular time

 One of the telltale signs of a controlling partner is if they try to dictate how you spend your time.
 You can never do what you like.
-Do they get angry or give you silent treatment if you don’t want to do things their way?
+Do they get angry or give you the silent treatment if you don’t want to do things their way?
 Do they try to control what you do and when you do them?
 If so, those are all red flags that your partner may be too controlling for you.

 Always upset when you’re alone with other people

 If your partner is always asking where you are and who you’re with and gets angry or upset when you don’t answer their questions to their satisfaction, that’s a red flag.
 In a healthy relationship, both partners should feel free to pursue their own hobbies and interests and have separate friendships.
 It should happen without having to check in with each other all the time.
 If your partner is trying to control how you spend your time with other people like friends and family.
 It’s a sign that they may be trying to control you.

 If your partner regularly comments on your clothing choices or tells you what is good and not good, that’s another classic sign of control.
 In a healthy relationship, both partners should feel free to express themselves.
 However, they see fit within the bounds of mutual respect.
 But if your partner is constantly telling you what they do and doesn’t like about the way you look.
 Putting pressure on you to dress a certain way.
 It’s a sign that they may be trying to control how you present yourself to the world.